-This article was written by my American friends at National Expanse.
+This article was written by my American friends at National Expanse who have given me the permission to exclusively publish this piece.
 I have taken the liberty to add some notes and references to the text.
+I have also added my own “final thoughts” section, commenting on National Action!
 Enjoy the article.

 In December of 2016, the British group National Action became the first far right organization to be classed as a terrorist group in the United Kingdom.
 Now they stand trial for crimes they did not commit.
 Demonized by the media, these unfortunate souls tell a harrowing tale, and offer us a warning as to what life might be like should we fail.